tonybutt/nixos-templates/README.md

 # Nix Flake Templates
-For the common languages I write code in
+For the common languages and stacks I write code in

 ## Currently supported languages
+- go
-- golang
+- go-pulumi

 ## How to use (default is golang)
-Use #<languageName> at the end of the command to get different templates
+Use #<TemplateName> at the end of the `nix flake init` command to get different templates
 Current directory
 ```shell
 nix flake init -t github:tonybutt/nixos-templates#go